The story of the first United States Native American Olympic gold medalist, Jim Thorpe, and the debate over where he should be buried.

-Find out interesting facts about one of the most famous and well documented monarchies in history.
-The Tudors were certainly interesting!
+Find out 9 fascinating facts about Thomas Edison, one of the United States’ most famous inventors and businessmen.

-Learn about 7 key events that took place throughout the fifteenth century in Europe, the Americas, and other parts of the world.
+Learn about 7 key events that took place throughout the 4th century in Europe, Asia, and other parts of the world.

 Learn how to colorize a black and white photograph in Photoshop with this tutorial.
 Expert Colorizer, Mads Madsen, will guide you through how to prepare your layers/brushes/photograph in Photoshop, how to add color to the black and white image, and then how to shade the colorized photograph to make it look more realistic.